bertrandclech/Ulysse/README.md

 ##COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

 Copyright (C) 2016 by Bertrand Clech

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18.4 or, at your option, any later version of Perl 5 you may have available.